 Here’s the full list of LinkedIn UK’s Top Companies for 2018

 Don’t go it alone

-You need a mix of skills to build a strong talent brand, and these skills usually exist throughout an organization, rather than in one individual team.
-Which is why it’s important to break down any silos and encourage collaboration – particularly between marketing and recruitment teams.
+You need a mix of skills to build a strong talent brand, and these skills usually exist throughout an organization, rather than in one individual team, which is why it’s essential to break down any silos and encourage collaboration – particularly between marketing and recruitment teams.

 By making sure there’s consistent communication between marketing and recruitment teams, you’ll have the best chance of making sure your talent brand is resonating with the individuals you need to reach.

 Make it authentic